Async & Defer

 - Downloads in the background at a low priority (same as

-) - Won't interrupt page rendering to execute
+async) - Won't interrupt page rendering to execute

 - Executes in sequence just before the